iron-software/IronPdf.Examples/tutorials/dotnet-core-pdf-generating/README.md

       <tr>
           <td>DrawDividerLine</td>
           <td>Boolean</td>
-          <td>Includes a horizontal line separator between the header/footer and the main content across every page.</td>
+          <td>Incorporates a horizontal line separating the content from header or footer throughout the PDF.</td>
       </tr>
       <tr>
         <td>DrawDividerLineColor</td>
         <td>Color</td>
-          <td>Specifies the color of the divider line used by IronPdf.TextHeaderFooter.DrawDividerLine.</td>
+        <td>Specifies the color for the divider line set by `DrawDividerLine`.</td>
       </tr>
       <tr>
           <td>Font</td>
           <td>PdfFont</td>
-          <td>Determines the font family for the PDF document content.
-Helvetica is set by default.</td>
+          <td>Indicates the font family to be utilized within the PDF.
+The default option is IronSoftware.Drawing.FontTypes.Helvetica.</td>
       </tr>
       <tr>
           <td>FontSize</td>
           <td>Double</td>
-          <td>Controls the size of the font used in points.</td>
+          <td>Specifies the size of the font in the header or footer text, measured in pixels.</td>
       </tr>
     </tbody>
   </table>
 </div>

-This table encapsulates key settings that can be adjusted to customize the headers and footers in your PDF documents when using IronPDF.
-Each option allows for a detailed customization of the text layout and style, ensuring your PDFs maintain a professional and coherent appearance across all pages.
+The provided chart below serves to guide developers in configuring PDF header and footer options through attributes and methods inherent to the `TextHeaderFooter` class, enhancing layout customization within .NET PDF creation and manipulation tasks.

 <div class="content-table dotnet-core-pdf-table">
   <table>